 Harvard Summer Program in Paris, France

-BIOS S-190 Study Abroad in Paris, France: Biology, Innovation, and the Twenty-First Century Smart City (33309)
+BIOS S-190 Study Abroad in Paris, France: The Biopolis—Biology and Social Innovation (33309)

 Projects are as wildly creative and diverse as the imaginations of the student teams, running the gamut from new software that uses crowd-sourced information as the basis for urban design to novel ways to generate electricity in the city center to new community programs that leverage the creativity of school children.
 Each project also uses media such as video and animation to communicate the fundamental concepts of the design as well as its implementation.
 The project designs are open source and shared with the world through an online media site: thebiopolis.com.
 Projects have gone on to win awards at international competitions in Geneva and Shenzhen, and have continued through other programs such as the SciencesPo Policy Lab and the Harvard Business School iLab.

 Where You Live and Study

 The city of Paris, with its remarkable history and diversity, provides an especially rich context for students to learn about sustainable development.
 Paris will become your laboratory to explore contemporary challenges and examine and design possible solutions.
 Classroom and teamwork spaces are located in the lively Marais and Saint Germain des Prés areas of central Paris.

 You are housed at the Cité Internationale Universitaire de Paris, a vibrant and international student community located next to the beautiful Parc Montsouris in Paris.